hCaptcha/react-native-hcaptcha/README.md

 ## Journey Capture Caveats

 - Call `initJourneyTracking()` once and do it early.
 Events that happen before initialization are not captured.
+- Automatic app-wide touch capture is enabled by default while at least one captcha instance with `userJourney={true}` is mounted.
 - Automatic touch capture uses React Native's public `AppRegistry.setWrapperComponentProvider(...)` API.
-That API is a singleton slot.
-If another library also installs a wrapper provider, the last caller wins, and automatic app-wide touch capture may be replaced.
+- This SDK composes with wrapper providers registered after it initializes by intercepting future calls to `setWrapperComponentProvider(...)`.
+- React Native does not expose a getter for wrapper providers that were already registered before this SDK initialized.
+If another library installs a wrapper provider first, call `initJourneyTracking()` earlier or use `touchCapture: false` to avoid conflicts.
 - Navigation capture is only automatic when you register a React Navigation container ref through `initJourneyTracking({ navigationContainerRef })` or `registerJourneyNavigationContainer(ref)`.
 - `userJourney={true}` controls whether the current buffered journey is attached to that captcha's verification request.
-It does not turn global capture on by itself; that is the job of `initJourneyTracking()`.
+It also enables automatic touch capture by default unless you disable that with `initJourneyTracking({ touchCapture: false })`.
 - The journey buffer is app-global and shared across captcha instances in the same process.
 This is intentional for the single-app, single-user case.
 - `ConfirmHcaptcha.stopEvents()` clears the shared buffered journey and detaches that `ConfirmHcaptcha` instance from journey attachment until you explicitly reconfigure it, for example by toggling `userJourney` off and back on.
 - Global journey capture can continue after `stopEvents()` if journey tracking was initialized, so later app events may still accumulate in the shared buffer for other consumers.